andrewhill157/leiden/docs/source/dependencies.rst

 Installation for General Use (No Development)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While this project is registered in PyPI and ideally could be installed using ``pip install leiden``, two dependencies (pygr and hgvs) do not always install correctly with pip.
+While this project is registered in PyPI and ideally could be installed using pip install leiden, two dependencies (pygr and hgvs) do not always install correctly with pip.

 In the next sections I will step through the installation process for the two finicky dependencies.

 .. important::
     Install the dependencies below first and then install leiden.

-Once these two initial dependencies have been installed, you can do any of the following:
+Once these dependencies are installed, you can do any of the following:

 Clone: